Poloniny National Park

 Poloniny National Park (Národný park Poloniny) is a national park in northeastern Slovakia at the Polish and Ukrainian borders, in the Bukovské vrchy mountain range, which belongs to the Eastern Carpathians.
 It was created on 1 October 1997 with a protected area of 298.05 km2 and a buffer zone of 109.73 km2.
-Selected areas of the park are included into Primeval Beech Forests of the Carpathians UNESCO World Heritage Site.
+Selected areas of the park are included in the Primeval Beech Forests of the Carpathians UNESCO World Heritage Site.

 Location

 The park is located in the Snina District in the Prešov Region.
-It is adjacent to Bieszczady National Park in Poland, together they are part of the East Carpathian Biosphere Reserve.
+It is adjacent to Bieszczady National Park in Poland; together they are part of the East Carpathian Biosphere Reserve.
 The highest point lies at 1208 m AMSL on a point where the borders of Slovakia, Poland and Ukraine meet, near the summit of the mount Kremenec.
 The National Park is the easternmost and least populated area of the country.
-Hiking trails starts from several villages, most notably Nová Sedlica but also from Runina, Topoľa and Uličské Krivé.
+Hiking trails start from several villages, most notably Nová Sedlica but also from Runina, Topoľan and Uličské Krivé.